Jingo88/Just_Another_React_Tutorial/README.md

 ## What We're Building

 * In this tutorial we'll be building a web app that will search for movies using the OMDB API.
-* The user will search for a movie by a title
+* The user will search for a movie by a title.
-* All movies that relate to that title will be returned in JSON format
+* All movies that relate to that title will be returned in JSON format.
-* The list of movies will be rendered on the page using React
+* The list of movies will be rendered on the page using React.
-* If a user clicks on a specific movie they will be shown the details of that movie
+* If a user clicks on a specific movie they will be shown the details of that movie.
 * There is an extension to this tutorial that will focus on expanding this app to include the react-router.
 	* You can find this tutorial here [https://github.com/Jingo88/Just_Another_React_Tutorial_Extended](https://github.com/Jingo88/Just_Another_React_Tutorial_Extended)